pivotal/docs-tap/app-sso/how-to-guides/getting-started.hbs.md

 ## <a id='prereqs'></a> Prerequisites

+To get start with Application Single Sign-On, you must:

-You must install Application Single Sign-On on your Tanzu Application Platform cluster.
+- Install Application Single Sign-On on your Tanzu Application Platform cluster.
 For more information, see [Install Application Single Sign-On](platform-operators/installation.hbs.md).

-You must install the [Tanzu CLI](../../install-tanzu-cli.hbs.md) on your machine and connect to a Tanzu cluster.
+- Install the [Tanzu CLI](../../install-tanzu-cli.hbs.md) on your machine and connect to a Tanzu cluster.

 ## <a id='concepts'></a>Key concepts